klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 ![](img/klaytn-ide/21_ide_test-file.png)

+`remixd` can be globally installed using the following command:

+$ npm install -g @remix-project/remixd

-`remixd` can be globally installed using the following command: After installation, start `remixd`. `-s` option gives the IDE access to the given folder.
+After installation, start `remixd`. `-s` option gives the IDE access to the given folder.
 In the given folder, you will install OpenZeppelin and place your contract source code.

 ![](img/klaytn-ide/22_ide_connect_local.png)

-When you click “connect to localhost”, you will see a popup message like this:
+When you click "connect to localhost", you will see a popup message like this:

 ![](img/klaytn-ide/23_ide_local_pop.png)